 Configure ssh certificate based authentication

-- Generate CA key (cert_ca) for signing user ssh keys with following command :
+- Generate the CA key (cert_ca) for signing user ssh keys with the following command

 Enter passphrase (empty for no passphrase):